The team focused on communication, kindness, and quality!

 Michael founded the Bolingbrook Events Page back in 2017 and currently serves as one of their Volunteer Content Creators!
 In 2020, the COVID-19 pandemic placed extreme negative pressure on local small businesses and local restaurants.
 In addition, residents needed a central resource for goodwill and helpful links.
 Michael volunteered his time and resources to create the #BolingbrookStrong initiative as well as SHOP Bolingbrook and Eat in Bolingbrook!
 He also launched a Bolingbrook Pet Resources Page and Bolingbrook Food Pantry Resources Page!

-Trustee Carpanzano currently sits on The Village of Bolingbrook Finance Committee and Public Services Committee.
+Trustee Carpanzano is currently the Chair of The Village of Bolingbrook's Finance Committee and also sits on the Public Safety Committee.

 Master of Business Administration (MBA), University of Saint Francis - Joliet, IL